 Like most operating systems, in Android SDKs are executed within the host app's sandbox, and inherit the same privileges and permissions of their host app as well as access to the host app's memory and storage.
 While this architecture enables SDKs and apps to flexibly integrate, it also creates the potential for undisclosed user data collection and sharing.
 Moreover, app developers may not be fully aware of the extent of a third-party SDK's functionality and the data it accesses, making it challenging to account for the data collection and sharing practices of their app.

-In Android 13, we plan to add a new platform capability that allows third-party SDKs to run in a dedicated runtime environment called the SDK Runtime.
+In Android 13, we have added a new platform capability that allows third-party SDKs to run in a dedicated runtime environment called the SDK Runtime.
 The SDK Runtime provides the following stronger safeguards and guarantees around user data collection and sharing:

 - A modified execution environment